docknetwork/sdk/tutorials/src/tutorial_public_delegation.md

 This feature should be considered *Alpha*.

 Public Delegations use the same data model as Private Delegations.
 A delegator attests to some delegation.
 The verifier somehow gets and verifies that attestation then reasons over it in conjuction with a some credential.
-The difference is that while Private Delegations are passed around as credentials, Public Delegations are linked from a DID document of the delegator.
+The difference is that while Private Delegations are passed around as credentials, Public Delegations are linked from the DID document of the delegator.

 ## Create a Delegation

 It's assumed that the delegator already controls a DID.
-See the [tutorial on DIDs](./tutorial_did.md) for instructions on creating your own DID.
+See the [tutorial on DIDs](./tutorial_did.md) for instructions on creating your own on-chain DID.

-Like in the Private Delegation tutorial, let's assume a root authority, `did:ex:a`, wants grant `did:ex:b` full authority to make claims on behalf of `did:ex:a`. `did:ex:a` will post an attestation delegating to `did:ex:b`.
+Like in the Private Delegation tutorial, let's assume a root authority, `did:ex:a`, wants to grant `did:ex:b` full authority to make claims on behalf of `did:ex:a`. `did:ex:a` will post an attestation delegating to `did:ex:b`.

 <details>
 <summary>Boilerplate</summary>